Amelchristy/NFL_Eagles_FourthDownConversion/README.md

 5. Model Evaluation and Prediction
 <br>Predict and compare model accuracy with cutoffs

-6.Exploratory Data Analysis and Visualization
+6. Exploratory Data Analysis and Visualization
 <br>Analyze yards to go, play type & no of attempts  success rates

 7. Visualize success rates with bar charts